HD 149026: Properties

-The star is thought to be much more massive, larger and brighter than the Sun.
+The star is thought to be more massive, larger, and brighter than the Sun.
 The higher mass means that despite its considerably younger age (2.0 Ga) it is already much more evolved than the Sun.
-The internal fusion of hydrogen in the core of the star is coming to an end, and it is beginning to evolve towards red gianthood.
+The internal fusion of hydrogen in the core of the star is about at an end and the star is cooling towards red gianthood.
 At a distance of 249 light-years, the star is not visible to the unaided eye.
 However, it should be easily seen in binoculars or a small telescope.

 The star is over twice as enriched with chemical elements heavier than hydrogen and helium as the Sun.
 Because of this and the fact that the star is relatively bright, a group of astronomers in N2K Consortium began to study the star.
 The star's anomalous composition as measured may be surface pollution only, from the intake of heavy-element planetesimals.